deepmodeling/unimol_tools/docs/source/quickstart.md

 pred = predictor.predict(test_df_dict['smiles'])
 ```

 It also supports directly using the sdf file path as input.
+The following example reads it in advance due to preprocessing missing values.

 ```python
 from unimol_tools import MolTrain, MolPredict